britannic/blacklist/global/README.md

     // Program is the current binary's filename Program = utils.Basename(os.Args[0])

+    // TargetArch is the host platforms CPU
+    TargetArch = "mips64"

+    // WhatArch is the current operating system WhatArch string

     // WhatOS is the current operating system
     WhatOS string
 )